Extra Dimensions and Fuzzy Branes in String-inspired Nonlocal Field Theory: Bottom-Up Model Building Applications

+In an EFT with a UV cutoff $\Lambda_{UV}$, the existence of an elementary Higgs-like scalar field of mass $m \ll \Lambda_{UV}$ is expected to require fine-tuning in the UV completion, if the limit $m \rightarrow 0$ does not enhance the number of symmetries of the action, which is known as the gauge hierarchy problem \cite{Hebecker:2020aqr}.
+WNL field theories give a potential solution to this issue \cite{Krasnikov:1987yj, Moffat:1990jj, Biswas:2014yia}: the radiative corrections to the mass of the $H^0$ boson scale as $\delta M_H^2 \propto \Lambda_\eta^2$, instead of $\delta M_H^2 \propto \Lambda_{UV}^2$ in the local SM.
+A light electroweak (EW) Higgs sector is then natural if $\Lambda_\eta$ is at the terascale, even if a larger new scale like the Planck scale $\Lambda_P \gg \Lambda_\eta \gtrsim M_H$ exists\footnote{Other higher-derivative field theories with similar results are Lee-Wick (LW) theories \cite{Grinstein:2007mp, Espinosa:2007ny, Espinosa:2011js}: $\delta M_H^2 \sim M_{LW}^2$, where $M_{LW}$ is the mass of the first LW-partner.}.
+Nevertheless, it does not explain the gauge hierarchy $\Lambda_P \gg \Lambda_\eta$ without extra ingredients.\\

-\paragraph{Warped Extra Dimension --} The paradigm of \emph{warped} EDS's, originally proposed by Randall and Sundrum in Ref.~\cite{Randall:1999ee}, offers a powerful alternative to the ADD models, in order to considerably reduce the fine-tuning issue of a light scalar, like the $H^0$ boson.
-In the original RS model (RS1) \cite{Randall:1999ee}, the Higgs field of the GSW theory is a 4D field localized at the IR boundary (IR-brane) of a slice of a 5D anti-de Sitter (AdS$_5$) spacetime (RS throat).
-The scale $\Lambda_{IR}$, at which gravity becomes strongly coupled on the IR-brane, and the VEV of the EW Higgs field are exponentially redshifted from the 5D gravity scale $\Lambda_{UV} \sim \Lambda_P$ on the UV-brane, by the AdS$_5$ warp factor: one could talk about \emph{warp transmutation of scales}.
-One needs $\Lambda_{IR}$ at the terascale to avoid unnatural fine-tuning.
-The proper length of the AdS$_5$ slice is usually stabilized at a small value (i.e. not large with respect to the fundamental length $\sim 1/\Lambda_P$) by a classical scalar field via the Goldberger-Wise mechanism \cite{Goldberger:1999uk, Tanaka:2000er, Csaki:2000zn}.
-In the literature, the SM fermions and gauge fields can be 4D fields localized on the IR-brane, as in the RS1 model \cite{Randall:1999ee}.
-The right-handed neutrinos and/or the SM fermions and gauge fields can also be promoted to 5D fields in extended RS models \cite{Davoudiasl:1999tf, Pomarol:1999ad, Grossman:1999ra, Chang:1999nh, Gherghetta:2000qt, Davoudiasl:2000wi, Gherghetta:2010cj}, providing robust geometrical models to solve the flavor puzzle with suppressed FCNC's (cf. Refs.~\cite{Casagrande:2008hr, Bauer:2009cf} for instance).
-Recent more realistic constructions with a warped EDS (beyond the RS throat and motivated by top-down approaches) can be found in Refs.~\cite{Elander:2020nyd, Elander:2021bmt}.
+The paradigm of warped EDS's, originally proposed by Randall and Sundrum (RS) in Ref.~\cite{Randall:1999ee}, offers a powerful scenario to considerably reduce the fine-tuning issue of a light scalar, like the $H^0$ boson.
+In the original RS model (RS1) \cite{Randall:1999ee}, the Higgs field of the EW theory is a 4D field localized at the IR boundary (IR-brane) of a slice of a 5D anti-de Sitter (AdS$_5$) spacetime (RS throat).
+The scale $\Lambda_{IR}$, at which gravity becomes strongly coupled on the IR-brane, and the VEV of the EW Higgs field are exponentially redshifted from the 5D gravity scale $\Lambda_{UV} \sim \Lambda_P$ on the UV-brane, by the AdS$_5$ warp factor: one could talk about warp transmutation of scales.
+One needs $\Lambda_{IR}$ at the terascale to avoid unnatural fine-tuning.\\